antielectronbomb/castaway-plugins-wiki-protons/StuffNotYetReverted.md

 		this damn line is making things hard: https://github.com/ValveSoftware/source-sdk-2013/blob/68c8b82fdcb41b8ad5abde9fe1f0654254217b8e/src/game/shared/tf/tf_weapon_revolver.cpp#L107
 		OK first shots become normal dmg beyond 1200 hammer units ffs also consecutive rapid fire headshots don't count towards the headshots point for some reason
-- ACTUALLY reverting Pomson and Bison to use flame particle hitbox
+- (OK, didn't need to use flame particle hitbox)ACTUALLY reverting Pomson and Bison to use flame particle hitbox
 - (OK) Pre-Gun Mettle Dalokohs Bar (can be eaten infinitely, no overheal, cannot be thrown)
 	- or was is the release version?
 - (OK) Release and pre-2010 Dead Ringer